USEPA/pentaho-parser/README.md

     business_logic_summary.txt

 # Notes
-- The SQL extraction is based on standard ktr and kjb files.
+- The SQL extraction is based on standard ktr and kjb file formats.
 - The business logic detection is based on common SQL patterns.
 Adjust the regular expression in the script to fit specific needs.